 Types Of Sexual Harassment By Supervisors

-When it comes to sexual harassment by supervisors, there are usually two types of harassment that are commonly seen.
+When it comes to sexual harassment by supervisors, you might be wondering if you have been harassed and what signs to look for.
+There are usually two types of harassment that are commonly seen.
 Quid pro quo sexual harassment occurs when an employment decision such as hiring or promotion is based on the employee's submission or rejection of unwelcome sexual conduct.

 For example, an employee may receive the promise of a job or promotion in exchange for a sexual favor.
 When an employee refuses, she or he may be met with retaliatory action such as being passed up for a promotion.
 Quid pro quo harassment typically involves supervisors, managers or others who have the authority or power to make employment decisions affecting employees.